jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_pagerduty.md

 4. Create a PagerDuty service for Spotlight to send alarm notifications to.
 Select Configuration \| Services.
 5. From the Services page, click Add New Service.
 6. Create a name for the service.
 Assign an escalation policy.
 Select Use our API directly.
 Click Add Service.
-7. On the PagerDuty service page (for Spotlight Enterprise), take note of the Service API Key for later use (in Spotlight Enterprise).
+7. On the PagerDuty service page (for Spotlight on SQL Server Enterprise), take note of the Service API Key for later use (in Spotlight on SQL Server Enterprise).

 Use a Spotlight Client to apply these configurations to the Spotlight Diagnostic Server.